sigurdru/FYS3150/Project5/README.md

 # FYS3150 Project 5
 Sigurd Sørlie Rustad and Vegard Falmår.

+*Edit 25.12.2020:* We deleted two lines of code in `code/produce_results.py`.
+The lines were added at the very end of the project to time the code for large grids with many time steps and should have been deleted for the final delivery.
+Running the code with these parameters would have taken some time, and the results in the report are with smaller grids.
+The changes were cleared with the professor beforehand.

 The report Project5.pdf is found in the tex directory.

 Code dependencies: